Maintenance of Credentials

 The objectives of Maintenance of Credentials (MOC) requirements are to allow the individual to reflect on their personal knowledge and performance, commit to a process of improvement and re-evaluation, and promote engagement within their professional organisation.
 The overall result is to improve quality of the profession, which can be externally promoted and align with accrediting body requirements.

 The introduction of a MOC program is required for the College to align itself with the standards set by international veterinary organisations.
 In addition, the Australasian Veterinary Boards Council (AVBC) has strongly suggested that MOC should be a requirement to ensure the ongoing quality of qualifications.
 This move will protect the ANZCVS qualifications from any allegations (real or perceived) of degeneration or reduction of quality, and is line with New Zealand and other foreign jurisdictions.

-At this time, no “Advanced Practitioner” status exists in Australia and New Zealand and participation in the ANZCVS MOC program will be applied prospectively to new Members from 2020.
-However, it is possible that if a middle status of veterinary professional is introduced, that Members may be required to meet MOC requirements if they which to participate.
+At this time, no “Advanced Practitioner” status exists in Australia and New Zealand and participation in the ANZCVS MOC program will be applied prospectively to new Members from 2021.
+However, it is possible that if a middle status of veterinary professional is introduced, that Members may be required to meet MOC requirements if they wish to participate.

 MOC requirements consist of a designated number of hours per 5-year period which can be achieved through relevant practice in the discipline, ongoing learning and active involvement in the College.